 - Let’s Talk Science is a national charitable organization that promotes the importance of science, technology, engineering and math (STEM) for young people to have the greatest career choices.

 - In partnership with Westcoast Women in Engineering, Science and Technology (WWEST), podcasts showcase women in engineering and technology on the Best of the WWEST series.

-About the Advancing Women in Engineering and Technology project: Applied Science Technologists and Technicians of BC (ASTTBC) is leading the Advancing Women in Engineering and Technology Project, a Sector Labour Market Partnership project, funded through the Canada-BC Workforce Development Agreement.
+Applied Science Technologists and Technicians of BC (ASTTBC) is leading the Advancing Women in Engineering and Technology Project, a Sector Labour Market Partnership project, funded through the Canada-BC Workforce Development Agreement.